673342907/SalaryPrivacy/README.md

 1. On the Dashboard page, click the **"Generate Demo Data"** button
 2. The system will automatically create:
-   - 4 departments (Technical, Marketing, Finance, HR)
+   - 4 departments (Technology, Marketing, Finance, HR)
    - 7 employees (different roles and departments)
    - 7 encrypted salary records
 3. Now you can experience all feature modules